 Grants also known as "gift aid" typically do not have to be repaid and are given to students who demonstrate financial need as determined by the FAFSA.

 Grants may also be available through public or private organizations who offer money for specific programs of study, research or projects.
-Do you research and see what may be avilable to you.
+Do you research and see what may be available to you.

-The Pell Grant is one of the most popular grants and provided a maximum award of $6,495 annually for the 2021-2022 academic year.
+The Pell Grant is one of the most popular grants and provides a maximum award of $7395 annually for the 2023-2024 academic year.
 It is typically awarded in two disbursements per year, fall and spring.
+Federal regulations do not permit students to receive a Federal Pell Grant from two different schools in the same term.

 WHO IS ELIGIBLE?